Time-Varying Multi-Seasonal AR Models: Conclusions

 The model and inference method are explored in three simulated examples with different numbers of seasonalities, and shown to compare well to several benchmarks.
 An application to more than a century of monthly US industrial production data detects interesting and large changes in seasonality during the Great Depression and the recent Covid-19 pandemic, separated by a long period of remarkably constant seasonality.

+There are several interesting directions for future research.
+First, the Gibbs sampling of $\v h_{0:T}$, $\v\mu$ and $\v\kappa$ can benefit from better mixing, for example using the interweaving strategy in \citet{yu2011center,kastner2014ancillarity}.
+We have experimented with partial interweaving by sampling $\v\mu$ in both centered and non-centered parameterizations, but with limited success.
+Full interweaving is challenging since the $T$ P\'olya-Gamma variables needs to be sampled efficiently in the non-centered parameterization.

+Second, as illustrated in Section \ref{app: nearnonstable}, the FFBSx sampler for the TVSAR model with stability restrictions can give a distorted posterior distribution when the data generating process is close to the non-stable region for extended periods.
+We are currently exploring other FFBS posterior samplers for the TVSAR model based on several recently proposed Kalman-based approximate filters in the signal processing literature \citep{skoglund2015extended, skoglund2019iterative, garcia2015posterior} to get a more accurate posterior approximation in the near non-stable setting.
+See Section \ref{app: nearnonstable} for an example where the unscented Kalman filter \citep{julier2004unscented} improves on the FFBSx sampler based on the extended Kalman filter.
+We are also exploring other functions from the unrestricted parameters to the partial autocorrelations than the one used in this article, to improve the performance of the posterior samplers.

-An extension of the model to the ARMA case with the exact likelihood function is in progress.
-The extension to a seasonal vector AR and ARMA model is possible using the multivariate stability and invertibility restrictions in \citet{ansley1986note}, but care is needed to handle the much larger number of parameters.
-We also plan to explore the forecasting performance of the proposed model in a separate article.
-Future research should also explore the potential interplay between time-varying AR parameters and a time-varying mean of the process.
+Third, several extensions of the TVSAR model should be developed.
+An extension of the model to the ARMA case with the exact likelihood function is already in progress.
+Given the good performance of the dynamic triple gamma prior as a linear benchmark model, it would also be interesting to compare the performance of the DSP and triple gamma priors in the TVSAR model.
+Extensions to multivariate seasonal vector AR and ARMA models are possible using the multivariate stability and invertibility restrictions in \citet{ansley1986note}, but care is needed to handle the much larger number of parameters.

+Finally, we also plan to explore the forecasting performance of the proposed model in a separate article, along with the potential interplay between time-varying AR parameters and a time-varying mean of the process.